singh1114/best/_posts/2020-04-05-practical-approach-to-tree-pruning-using-sklearn.md

 ## Post Pruning

-In Post pruning we grow a large tree `T0`, and then prune it back in order to obtain a subtree such that we get the lowest test error rate.
+In Post pruning, we grow a large tree `T0` and then prune it back in order to obtain a subtree such that we get the lowest test error rate.

-Now, the problem with this algorithm is that, we don't want to go to every subtree and choose each one of them to calculate the change in the test error rate.
+Now, the problem with this algorithm is that we don't want to go to every subtree and choose each one of them to calculate the change in the test error rate.

 **Cost complexity Pruning** or **Weakest link Pruning** helps us with that.
 It introduces a new term, `alpha`.
 We pick only those trees which are indexed by this `alpha`.